-Seminole Canyon is a Texas State Park in the west with a main attraction being the preserved Native American pictographs.
-Along with this the park boast beautiful trails that either follow the canyon rim out towards the Rio Grande River or leads you through the desert to the same final destination.
-With 46 drive up campsites that are all close to water and restroom the park is very family friendly.
+Seminole Canyon is a Texas State Park in the west with the main attraction being the preserved Native American pictographs.
+Along with this, the park boasts beautiful trails that either follow the canyon rim out towards the Rio Grande River or leads you through the desert to the same final destination.
+With 46 drive up campsites that are all close to water and restroom, the Seminole Canyon is very family friendly.

 The ancient art on the walls of the caves in Seminole Canyon are breathtaking and awe worthy.
 These pictographs are only accessible by a guided tour at 10am and 3pm so you should plan to drive to the park headquarters to participate.